 - Worldwide Quality Control of CSF Biomarkers—How Does it Work?

 - Paris: Standardization a Hurdle for Spinal Fluid, Imaging Markers

 - Optimizing CSF Aβ42 ELISA for Trials and Regulatory Approval

-- Leinenbach A, Pannee J, Dülffer T, Huber A, Bittner T, Andreasson U, Gobom J, Zetterberg H, Kobold U, Portelius E, Blennow K. Mass spectrometry-based candidate reference measurement procedure for quantification of amyloid-β in cerebrospinal fluid.
+- Leinenbach A, Pannee J, Dülffer T, Huber A, Bittner T, Andreasson U, Gobom J, Zetterberg H, Kobold U, Portelius E, Blennow K, IFCC Scientific Division Working Group on CSF proteins.
+Mass spectrometry-based candidate reference measurement procedure for quantification of amyloid-β in cerebrospinal fluid.
 Clin Chem.
 2014 Jul;60(7):987-94.
 Epub 2014 May 19 PubMed.